awsdocs/amazon-lumberyard-user-guide/doc_source/cinematics-using-record-mode.md

 1. Select and drag the playhead to a different location on the timeline\.
 This example moves the playhead to `1` second\.

-1. Move the **Track View** editor window to the side or dock it so that it's still open but not blocking the viewport for the currently open level\.
+1. Move the **Track View** window to the side or dock it so that it's still open but not blocking the viewport for the currently open level\.

 1. Click the **Start Animation Recording** icon to enter record mode\.